 Dorchester in Westmorland County, New Brunswick — The Atlantic Provinces

-Topics and series.
-This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
-In addition, it is included in the Acadian History series list.
-A significant historical month for this entry is June 1604.
+Topics.
+This historical marker is listed in these topic lists: Architecture • Notable Buildings.
+A significant historical year for this entry is 1820.

 Location.
-45° 53.98′ N, 64° 30.993′ W. Marker is in Dorchester, New Brunswick, in Westmorland County.
-Marker is on Main Street (New Brunswick Route 106) just north of Woodlawn Road, on the right when traveling north.
-Marker is located directly in front of the Village of Dorchester Municipal Office.
-Touch for map.
-Marker is at or near this postal address: 4984 Main Street, Dorchester NB E4K 2Z1, Canada.
+45° 53.936′ N, 64° 31.009′ W. Marker is in Dorchester, New Brunswick, in Westmorland County.
+Marker is on Cape Road (New Brunswick Route 935) just south of Main Street (New Brunswick Route 106), on the left when traveling south.
+Marker is mounted above eye-level, directly on the subject building, near the center of the west Touch for map.
+Marker is at or near this postal address: 3515 Cape Road, Dorchester NB E4K 2X2, Canada.
 Touch for directions.

 Also see . . .